-Cold vs flu symptoms: Here’s what the CDC says to watch for as the virus strikes early in 2019
+Cold vs. flu symptoms: Here’s what the CDC says to watch for as the virus strikes early in 2019

 It’s not always easy to distinguish between a common cold and the more serious influenza virus, but according to the Centers for Disease Control and Prevention, people who are feeling under the weather can watch out for some telltale signs.

 First and foremost are the onset of the symptoms themselves.
 The CDC says flu symptoms tend to come on abruptly, while people with a common cold may feel symptoms gradually.
 Flu symptoms also tend to be more severe overall.
-Meanwhile, fevers and headaches are rare with a cold, but more common with the flu.
+Meanwhile, fevers and headaches are rare with a cold but more common with the flu.

 The CDC created a handy infographic that lists nine symptoms and how they stack up: